-Whilst all Council Councillors and Officers have a general financial responsibility, the Section 151 of the Local Government Act 1972 specifies that one Officer in particular must be responsible for the financial administration of the organisation and that this Officer must be CCAB qualified.
-This is typically the highest ranking qualified finance officer and in this Council is also the Head of Finance, Revenues and Benefits.
+Whilst all Councillors and Officers have a general financial responsibility, Section 151 of the Local Government Act 1972 specifies that one Officer in particular must be responsible for the financial administration of the organisation and that this Officer must be Consultative Committee of Accountancy Bodies (CCAB) qualified.
+This is typically the highest ranking qualified finance officer and in this Council is also the Head of Corporate Finance.